Offirmo/offirmo-monorepo/stack--current/N-notes/mental-models/senior-dev/tech-bites-TOSORT.md

         Still reading this multi-book encyclopedia JavaScriptica grinning face with smiling eyes

-    “Revising Prose”Medal by Richard A. Lanham Writing
+    “Revising Prose” by Richard A. Lanham Writing

         Does one thing, and does it very well: improves your sentence structure.